 What Probate Is, And How It Works

-At its most basic, probate is the process of distributing assets and property after the estate holder dies.
+At its most basic, probate is the process of distributing assets and property after the decedent dies.
 If a person dies and their estate totals less than $68,000 (in 2019) and contains no real estate, you may be able to avoid probate.
 Our firm can help you assess your loved one’s estate and determine if it qualifies for this simple process.

 If the estate is above this limit, it may pass through formal or informal probate.
 Formal probate is selected when there may be challenges lodged by heirs or beneficiaries, and when a personal representative who can oversee the process is not readily apparent.
 Informal probate is used when no conflicts are expected to probate a will, and when a personal representative, also known as an Executor, from the family is available.

 Whether you have been charged with overseeing the probating of a will or administering a trust, or anything in between, our firm will provide you with ethical, experienced and trustworthy counsel.
 We can advise you on tax issues, potential litigation issues, and how to properly fund and manage the administration of your loved one’s estate.
 We can handle probates state wide and we can do so on a very limited basis, helping clients only meet the mandatory minimum legal requirements or, in the adverse, and always depending on the clients preference, we can handle just about every aspect of a probate or trust proceeding, even cleaning out a decedent’s home and paying monthly bills, etc.

 “Bring Your Probate Questions To Us”